To invest in real estate or stocks — or both? That is the question.

 Short-term volatility.
 If you’re looking to make money fast, then stock price volatility could work for or against you.
 Stock prices can vary drastically from day to day.
 If you don’t understand what’s going on in the market or with the companies you’ve invested in, this could cause you severe stress.
 However, over the long-term, the highs and lows are usually smoothed out for well-valued stocks.

 Capital gains taxes.
 You may have to pay capital gains taxes after you sell your stocks, and your dividends could also be taxed.
-On the other hand, there are long-term capital gains rates (also called the passive income tax rates) for those who hold onto stocks for longer than a year.
+On the other hand, there are long-term capital gains rates for those who hold onto stocks for longer than a year.

 Real Estate Advantages